 As a general rule, you should be looking to spend around 10% of the bike’s value on security.
 Of course, if you have a very expensive bike, consider commuting on something else.

-If you can, go for a gold-rated U-lock for the frame and back wheel at the very least, but the shorter it is the better.
+If you can, go for a gold-rated U-lock, such as the Kryptonite New York range of locks for the frame and back wheel at the very least, but the shorter it is the better.
 Those flimsy little cable locks are fine if you are just popping into the corner shop for a few minutes, but a thief will waste no time cutting through one of those with a pair of garden secateurs.
 Use one to keep the front wheel secured to the bike if you must, but they are NOT to be relied upon.
 A Hiplok is a good alternative, particularly the gold or silver-rated ones.
 They are comfortable to wear and will put up more of a fight than a cable.

 First things first, you’ll want to make sure your frame is secure, but also your wheels.
 The easiest way to do this is: